VoperAD/SlimeFrame/README.md

 - Neo: Obtained every 10000 blocks broken.
 - Axi: Obtained every 750 blocks placed.

-Use the command ```/sframe relics``` to check your relic inventory.
-Server owners can configure these numbers in the config.yml file.
+> Server owners can configure these numbers in the config.yml file.

 #### How to Open a Relic?

 Relics have two attributes shown in their lore: Reactants and Refinement.
 To open a relic, you must fill it up with 10 reactants.
 To get reactants, put **ONE** relic in your off hand and kill Endermen until it fills up.
 Every Enderman killed has a 25% chance to give you a reactant.
 When it reaches 10 reactants, simply right-click with the relic in your hand, and it will open, giving you a reward.

-***Bedrock Players:*** If you are a Bedrock player, you must put the relic in your first slot from the left to the right (_it is experimental and still under testing, so if you have any issues, please make a report_).
+> ***Bedrock Players:*** If you are a Bedrock player, you must put the relic in your first slot from the left to the right (_it is experimental and still under testing, so if you have any issues, please make a report_).

 #### Relic Refinements